coagulant/redmine-alerts/README.rst

 Add custom boolean field to issues.
 It's needed to track sent emails.

 Add to cron::

     redmine-alerts

 Configuration
 ~~~~~~~~~~~~~

-Sample config file in yaml_.
+Sample config file in yaml.
 Feel free to omit most of the settings, the script will tell you if anything is missing.

     # ~/.redminerc